 If you’re looking for preschool letter activities, be sure to check out these links and grab your free alphabet printables.
 That way it’ll be super easy to add the activities you need to your preschool lesson plans.

 Just click the headings for each free printable!

-The pictures in this printable makes it so fun and full or learning!
+The pictures in this printable make it so fun and full of learning!
 It didn’t take long for my 4-year-old to notice the differences in the plant’s growth and my 3-year-old is fascinated by growing plants.
 This game is sure to tie in well with your spring preschool theme, too!